Efficient Deep Learning-based Estimation of the Vital Signs on Smartphones: Introduction

 \section{Introduction}

 Vital signs need to be monitored regularly, especially in the elderly or individuals with certain medical disorders.
 Nowadays, anyone has a smartphone and uses it for a variety of tasks on a daily basis.
 Due to the rapid development of both hardware and software, smartphones can perform more complex tasks.
 Having mentioned these, one can take advantage of smartphones for estimating and monitoring vital signs with near-clinical accuracy.
-Heart rate (HR) and Oxygen saturation level (SpO2) are two of the most significant vital signs in the human body.
+Heart rate (HR), Oxygen saturation level (SpO2), and Respiratory Rate (RR) are three of the key vital signs in the human body.
 Heart Rate is an important indicator of people's physiological state and needs to be measured in many circumstances, especially for healthcare and medical purposes.
 The oxygen saturation level in our bloodstream, also known as SpO2, shows how much oxygen is carried by the blood.
-Measuring SpO2 levels is essential as a major deviation from normal levels (typically more than 95\% at sea level) \cite{b1} indicates a dangerous health condition or a sign of a serious disease (including COPD, Asthma, interstitial lung diseases, sequelae of tuberculosis, lung cancer, chronic obstructive pulmonary disease, and COVID-19) \cite{b2},\cite{b3} can cause significant drops in SpO2 levels.
+Measuring SpO2 levels is essential as a major deviation from normal levels (typically more than 95\% at sea level) \cite{american2003american-b1} indicates a dangerous health condition or a sign of a serious disease (including COPD, Asthma, interstitial lung diseases, sequelae of tuberculosis, lung cancer, chronic obstructive pulmonary disease, and COVID-19, that can cause significant drops in SpO2 levels)\cite{vold2015low-b2, goyal2021room-b3}.
+Another vital sign that indicates how well our respiratory system functions is the respiratory rate.
+It refers to the number of breaths taken per minute and reflects the body's physiological need for oxygen.
+Typical respiratory rates in healthy adults at rest range from 12 to 20 breaths per minute \cite{chourpiliadis_physiology_2022}.
+An increased respiratory rate (tachypnea) may indicate conditions such as pneumonia, sepsis, congestive heart failure, anxiety disorders, while a decreased rate (bradypnea) may be associated with drug overdose, hypothermia or neurological issues \cite{MOWER1996593}.
+Therefore, monitoring respiratory rate provides a significant insight into lung function and potential health complications.